-Ride the Hurricane is a ride, not a race, so participants are encouraged to go at their own pace and within their ability.
-It is a challenging, round trip with a maximum grade of 11.2% and a thrilling downhill payoff after the climb to the top.
+This is the classic route: a round trip up to the Hurricane Ridge visitors center and back.
+This is not a race, so we encourage you to go at your own pace and within your ability.
+It is a challenging round trip with a maximum grade of 11.2% and a thrilling downhill payoff after the climb to the top.

 Strait to Summit 39.9 miles round trip.
 This ride begins at Port Angeles city pier, up through the streets of Port Angeles, through the entrance to Olympic National Park.
-Cyclists will continue up the road to the summit, for a total elevation gain of 5,374 feet.
+Cyclists will continue up the road to the summit before heading back down, for a total elevation gain of 5,374 feet.
 The road into the park will be closed to motor vehicles between 7 am and noon.
-Download a map of Strait to Summit
+Download a map of the Strait to Summit route to your device:

 Photo courtesy of Ron Eccles